If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 What causes smelly feet?
 From countermeasures to recommended items to eliminate odor.

 When you take off your shoes or socks, you may be concerned about foot odor.
-It is important to take measures to prevent such problems as not being able to fully enjoy yourself when visiting a friend’s house or going to a Japanese-style pub with a tatami room because of the foot odor.
+When you visit a friend’s house or go to a Japanese-style pub with a tatami room, you may not be able to fully enjoy your meal because of the foot odor.
 This article will introduce the root causes of foot odor, countermeasures, and effective items to eliminate the odor.

 Supervision